1jour1vin

 The AB label, whose consequences and limitations have already been explained, is awarded by independent certifiers such as ACLAVE, AGROCERT, QUALITE FRANCE S.A., ULASE, SGS ICS and ECOCERT, undoubtedly the best known of these.

-Biodynamic farms are eligible for "DEMETER" certification, issued by the Déméter Agriculture Organic-Dynamique association.
+Biodynamic farms are eligible for "DEMETER" certification, issued by the Déméter Agriculture Organic association.
 This is a non-official organization, but its Charter guarantees respect for the principles of Biodynamic agriculture.
-The "NATURE ET PROGRES" label, which complies with the specifications defined by the International Federation of Agriculture and Ecobiology, is the most rigorous label available today.
+The "NATURE ET PROGRES" label, which complies with the specifications defined by the International Federation of Agriculture and Ecobiology, now appears to be the most rigorous.
 In addition to the Biodynamic principles it imposes, this label guarantees respect for the environment in all areas of production: winemaking, the social environment, the fight against agricultural intensification, transport, the manufacture of packaging and corks, etc. These two organizations are independent of AB certification.
-There is also the BIODYVIN label issued by the Syndicat international des Vignerons en Culture Organic-Dynamique, many of whose members do not belong to the DEMETER association.
-This label is also issued by ECOCERT according to the association's specific charter.
+Another label is BIODYVIN, issued by the Syndicat international des Vignerons en Culture Organic, many of whose members do not belong to the DEMETER association.
+This label is also issued by ECOCERT, in accordance with the association's specific charter.

 Finally, integrated agriculture is certified by independent certifiers, some of whom may be the same as those who issue the AB label.
 These organizations are approved by the Commission nationale de l'agriculture raisonnée.
 At the initiative of the winegrowers concerned, a specific label has been created for integrated viticulture, applying the principles of the charter to the particularities of vineyard work and wine-making: this is the TERRA VITIS label.